1983 – present (36 years)

 The band’s key member is guitarist/singer/composer Kevin Shields, a reclusive perfectionist and radically inventive guitarist/engineer.
 The band’s other original member is drummer/studio maven Colm Ó Cíosóig; during their heyday MBV also included singer-guitarist Bilinda Butcher and bassist Debbie Googe.
 Their band shares its name with a low-budget Canadian slasher film.

 MBV influences include The Velvet Underground, Sonic Youth, Cocteau Twins, late-1970s Wire, The Jesus and Mary Chain, and independent artists such as The Pastels.
-Kevin Shields has also named The Beach Boys as a personal influence.
+Kevin Shields has also named The Beach Boys and The Ramones as a personal influence.

 After leaving Creation Records in 1992 and signing with Island Records, the band fell into a creative black hole.
 Rumors spread among their fans of albums being recorded and then shelved.
 Debbie Googe left the band to form Snowpony; she had not played bass on their recordings since You Made Me Realise.
 Colm Ó Cíosóig eventually left and formed a band with Hope Sandoval, formerly of Mazzy Star, called Hope Sandoval & The Warm Inventions.
 Kevin Shields sporadically collaborated with other artists, most notably Experimental Audio Research, Curve, and Primal Scream.
 He revealed in a fall 2003 National Public Radio interview that Island Records quit financing his My Bloody Valentine endeavors after he spent half a million pounds of their money.